-Los Angeles is situated in southern California on the west coast of the United States.
+Los Angeles is situated in southern California, on the west coast of the United States.
 Home to 18 million people, Los Angeles is a collection of distinct cities.
-Cities that roll out from the dry Santa Monica Mountains to the Pacific Ocean.
-Los Angeles sunshine, the entertainment industry, and openness to newcomers and new ideas have made this city a magnet to dreamers.
+Cities that roll out from the dry Santa Monica Mountains to the Pacific Ocean Los Angeles sunshine, the entertainment industry, and openness to newcomers and new ideas have made this city a magnet for dreamers.

-Many of those, whose dreams become reality like Walt Disney and John Paul Getty, poured their wealth back into the city.
+Many of those whose dreams became reality, like Walt Disney and John Paul Getty, poured their wealth back into the city.
 In this way, they helped make Los Angeles one of the great cultural capitals of the world.

 Downtown Los Angeles